El Dorado International Airport

-El Dorado is a hub for the Colombian flag-carrier Avianca and subsidiaries Avianca Express and Avianca Cargo; LATAM Colombia; Satena; Wingo; and a number of other cargo airlines.
+Strategically located between the Americas, it is the most well-connected airport in Latin America, and is the 20th most connected in the world as of 2024.
+Its location helps to facilitate both cargo and passengers connections between both continents and beyond.
+For this reason, it is globally-known as The Hub of the Americas.
+It is the most important hub for the Colombian flag-carrier Avianca and its subsidiaries Avianca Express and Avianca Cargo.
+It is also a base for LATAM Colombia, Copa Airlines Colombia, Satena, and a number of other airlines.
 It is owned by the Government of Colombia and operated by Operadora Aeroportuaria Internacional (OPAIN), a consortium composed of Colombian construction and engineering firms, and the Swiss company Flughafen Zürich AG, the company that operates Zurich Airport.

-The airport has been named the best airport in South America by World Airport Awards.
-El Dorado received four-star certification from and its staff was rated the best in South America by Skytrax, as well as achieving 35th place in Skytrax's World's Top 100 Airports in 2022.
+El Dorado has consistently been ranked since 2016 by World Airport Awards and Skytrax as among the best airports in the world.
+It was ranked as the best airport in South America by World Airport Awards and the best airport in Latin America overall by Skytrax with a four-star certification by Skytrax in 2022.
+It was also ranked as having the best staff in South America, placed 35th in Skytrax's World's Top 100 Airports, and ranked the 2nd cleanest airport in Latin America by Skytrax in 2023.